Assignment II

 Code

-- An API request (optional) data calls, and necessary data cleaning operations.
+• API requests (optional), data calls, and necessary data cleaning operations.

-- All the necessary steps for building and refining the funcitoning of your Dashboard with
+• All the necessary steps for building and refining the final geovisualisation product.

-You CANNOT employ for your main maps the following libraries: Holoviews, Geoviews, and Plotly
+You CANNOT employ for your main maps the following libraries: Holoviews, Geoviews, and Plotly.
+DO not use data from Kaggle

 Text in Markdown Cells, 1,000 words, distributed across the notebook

-- About 200 words for the overall idea of the dashboard.
+• ~ 200 words for the overall idea of the final geovisualisation device/medium.
 What do you want to communicate?
 What is the story you want to tell?
+This final product should contain ONE analytical component developed further from the content presented in class, in relation to:

-- About 200 words where you describe your design choices around interactivity, including both cartographic elements (e.g. zooming, panning) as well as additional interactivity built around components such as widgets.
+• ~ 200 words where you describe your design choices around interactivity, including both cartographic elements (e.g. zooming, panning).

 Evaluation